HoneyAk47/HoneyAk47/README.md

-- 👋 Hi, I’m @HoneyAk47
+Hi, I’m @HoneyAk47

-- 👀 I’m interested in ... web development
+👀 I’m interested in web scraping and data automation

-- 🌱 I’m currently learning ... react js
+🌱 I’m currently learning advanced Scrapy and Selenium techniques

-- 💞️ I’m looking to collaborate on ...
+💞️ I’m looking to collaborate on projects involving data extraction and analysis

-- 📫 How to reach me ...
+📫 How to reach me: awaiskhalid1205
-awaiskhalid1205

 <!---
 HoneyAk47/HoneyAk47 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.